 There can be many reasons for not being able to conceive, but often, it’s an interplay of various factors.
-We conduct a patient interview in our fertility centres to tailor your treatment uniquely to you.
+We conduct a patient interview in our centres to tailor your infertility treatment uniquely to you.

 If there is indeed a fertility disorder present in one or both partners, modern reproductive medicine offers various therapeutic options.
 Our experienced team will recommend the best treatment for your individual situation and accompany you sensitively during the course of treatment.